Division Of Assets In A Divorce – A Solicitor’s Guide 🏠💔

 1. Pension sharing: One party is given a percentage share of their former spouse’s pension pot, which is transferred as a lump sum.

 2. Pension offsetting: One party retains their pension, but in exchange gives up their claim on another asset, such as the family home.

 3. Pension attachment: In this arrangement, a portion of the pension is paid regularly to the other party, similar to a maintenance payment.

 These options only relate to private pensions: government guidelines state that the basic state pension cannot be shared if a marriage or civil partnership ends.

-How Elite Law Solicitors can help with a financial settlement in a divorce
+How Elite Law Solicitors can help with financial settlement in divorce proceedings

 In addition to office meetings, Christopher offers remote meetings via telephone or video conferencing software so can assist you wherever you are based.

 If you need assistance with financial settlement in a divorce or have any queries relating to any of the issues discussed in this article, please get in touch with Christopher by calling 0800 086 2929, emailing email@example.com or completing our Free Online Enquiry Form.